 Here, the alignment of the goals of employees with that of the organisation is the primary consideration.
 The outcome of a smartly designed mentoring process is human resources with an advanced skill set, more focused to achieve organizational goals.

-Establishing mentoring programs in organizations with effectiveness has a special focus on developing the employees.
+The effective administration of mentoring programs in organizations has a special focus on developing the employees.
 A well designed mentoring process starts with training the managers to become successful and effective mentors.
 Once they learn the necessary skills, they are ready to help their subordinates in learning essential skills and develop over time.

-It is important to note that mentoring is a two-way communication; involving feedback from the mentees.
+It is important to note that mentoring involves two-way communication; including feedback from the mentees.
 Here comes the role of the Human Resource department which must obtain feedback from employees about the extent to which they feel this program is beneficial for them.

-The 7 steps of an ideal mentoring program
+The 7 steps of ideal mentoring programs in organizations

 1) Identify the mentors and mentees